Foam cell

-Foam cells, also called lipid-laden macrophages, are a type of cell that contain cholesterol.
-These can form a plaque that can lead to atherosclerosis and trigger myocardial infarction and stroke.
+Foam cells are a type of cell that contain cholesterol.
+These cells are most commonly discussed in the context of cardiovascular diseases as they can form a plaque that can lead to atherosclerosis and trigger myocardial infarction and stroke.

-Foam cells are fat-laden cells with an M2 macrophage-like phenotype.
+Foam cells are derived from several cell types including vascular smooth muscle cells (VSMCs), dendritic cells, endothelial cells, and stem cells, but the most-studied foam cells are derived from macrophages and are found in atheromatous plaques.
 They contain low density lipoproteins (LDL) and can be rapidly detected by examining a fatty plaque under a microscope after it is removed from the body.
 They are named because the lipoproteins give the cell a foamy appearance.

 Despite the connection with cardiovascular diseases they might not be inherently dangerous.

 Some foam cells are derived from smooth muscle cells and present a limited macrophage-like phenotype.

+Macrophage-derived foam cells

 Formation

 Foam cell formation is triggered by a number of factors including the uncontrolled uptake of modified low density lipoproteins (LDL), the upregulation of cholesterol esterification and the impairment of mechanisms associated with cholesterol release.
 Foam cells are a significant component of atherosclerotic lesions, which are formed when circulating monocyte-derived cells are recruited to the atherosclerotic lesion site or fat deposits in the blood vessel walls.
 Recruitment is facilitated by the molecules P-selectin and E-selectin, intercellular adhesion molecule 1 (ICAM-1) and vascular cell adhesion molecule 1 (VCAM-1).
+METTL3 is a gene responsible for mediating N6-methyladenosine RNA methylation, playing a critical role in the regulation of immune and metabolic pathways.
+METTL3 in macrophages attentuates cholesterol efflux, contributing to atherosclerosis.
+Upregulated METTL3 expression leads to foam cell formation, as suggested through the reduction of foam cell formation with knockdown of the protein.

 In response to the inflammatory recruitment signals, monocytes are able to penetrate the arterial wall through transendothelial migration, as they can even in healthy arteries.
 Once in the sub endothelium space, inflammation processes induce the differentiation of monocytes into mature macrophages.
+There are two main subtypes of macrophages, M1 (pro-inflammatory) and M2 (anti-inflammatory).
+Research surrounding the subtypes that lead to foam cell formation is still debated in current research.
 Macrophages are then able to internalize modified lipoproteins like βVLDL (beta very low density lipoprotein), AcLDL (acetylated low density lipoprotein) and OxLDL (oxidized low density lipoprotein) through their binding to the scavenger receptors (SRs) such as CD36 and SR-A on the macrophage surface.
 These scavenger receptors act as pattern recognition receptors (PRRs) on macrophages and are responsible for recognizing and binding to oxLDL, which in turn promotes the formation of foam cells through internalization of these lipoproteins.